 - Run the following CMD on the Client: net stop "windows update"

 - Stop the 'wauserv' Service on the Client's Task Manager > Services tab:

-Caution: these methods for stopping a reboot are 'use at your own risk' for they may cause adverse effects on the client until the services are resumed.
-Be sure to test these methods before implementing in production environments.
+CAUTION: These methods for stopping a reboot are 'use at your own risk' for they may cause adverse effects on the client until the services are resumed.
+Ensure a test run of this is reviewed prior to executing in production.